alia3g8ar/Tabaghe16/README.md

 │
 ├── DEPLOYMENT.md
 ├── vercel.json
+├── .gitignore
 └── README.md
 ```

-The two applications remain independent while sharing the same repository and release workflow.
+The repository contains only one Git history shared by both services.

 ---